Brands are bypassing production shops and asking influencers to create assets

 Part of the study reads: "It’s hard to overstate the recent increase in demand for video content and associated apps.
 The coronavirus outbreak has accelerated the movement of IRL online, and with people staying home, they are actively seeking out video for all aspects of their lives -- education, exercise, socializing, wellness, and of course, entertainment."

-Facebook recently reported a 50% increase in people using its live-streaming service and a 70% increase in people using Messenger Live.
+Facebook recently reported a 50 percent increase in people using its live-streaming service and a 70 percent increase in people using Messenger Live.
 It has announced they’re rolling out a new set of tools and features for live broadcasters, including allowing anyone to view Facebook Lives, even if they’re not signed into the platform.

 "The bottom line is that video was already on the way to becoming the most effective way to reach audiences, and now it’s become absolutely essential."

-When it comes to preferred mediums, influencers said they’re experimenting mostly with Instagram stories (87%), while 24% said they’ve joined TikTok and are doing more work on IGTV.
+When it comes to preferred mediums, influencers said they’re experimenting mostly with Instagram stories (87 percent), while 24 percent said they’ve joined TikTok and are doing more work on IGTV.
 Nearly a quarter are hosting more live-streams.

 The research also found that niche verticals are going mainstream, such as cooking, cleaning, DIY and home improvement content.
-Beauty and fashion, home life and fitness are among the top verticals in this new world.
+Beauty/fashion, home life and fitness are among the top verticals in this new world.

-Meanwhile, about 97% of Obviously’s influencer network said they post about brands and causes they care about, and 80% will participate in a charitable campaign without compensation.
+Meanwhile, around 97 percent of Obviously’s influencer network said they post about brands and causes they care about, and 80 percent will participate in a charitable campaign without compensation.